aws-solutions-library-samples/guidance-for-media-provenance-with-c2pa-on-aws/README.md

+# Running C2PA Workloads on AWS Fargate and AWS Lambda

-# Content Provenance Tracking Guidance
+## Coalition for Content Provenance and Authenticity (C2PA)

 Tracking content provenance has always been a challenge for media companies.
 With the advent of generative artificial intelligence (Gen AI), it has become increasingly important for providers and creators in the media and entertainment space to record the provenance of assets throughout the content production and distribution process.
 These records are critical for three reasons: